noi-techpark/opendatahub-mentor-otp/web-demo/README.md

 You can chat with the main OTP-RR developers in our [Gitter chat](https://gitter.im/opentripplanner/otp-react-redux).
 Support is not guaranteed, but we may be able to answer questions and assist people wishing to make contributions.

 As of version 2.0, otp-react-redux utilizes React's context API in a number of components.
 This changed the way that some components receive props such that they will not work properly unless wrapped with the context provider used in the `ResponsiveWebapp` component.

+## Content integration

+Additional comments regarding current layers content integrated in the demo app

+### Parking

+OTP doesn't provide Bike parking separately, nor parking with real-time or availability information at the moment.
+This information isn't rendered for the user.